ladybug-tools/ladybug-web/shadow-range-obj-opener/readme.md

 ### Mission

-* To provide a simple user-interface for adding and editing parameters used by Ladybug Web Shadow OBJ Core
+* To provide a simple user-interface for adding and editing parameters used by [Ladybug Web Shadow OBJ Core]( https://ladybug-analysis-tools.github.io/ladybug-web/shadow-range-obj-core/ )
+* To prepare links for use by [Ladybug Web Shadow OBJ Gallery]( https://ladybug-analysis-tools.github.io/ladybug-web/shadow-range-obj-gallery/ )

 ### Vision

-* TBD
+* To demonstrate that creating, updateting and sending a wide variety of parameters to a script can be carried out by beginning to intermediate level programmers

 ## Features